kevinchwong/myResearch/src/myCode/nashorn/Readme.md

 ## 1. Multi-thread doesn't mean faster
 - Overhead in content switching.
 - Time used in setting up the ExecutorService.
-- Since Nashron ScriptEngine is not thread safety, the best multi-threads strategy is using an individual SctiptEngine for each Threads.
+- Since Nashron ScriptEngine is not thread safety, the best multi-threads strategy is using an individual SctiptEngine for each thread.
 But If we use more than one ScriptEngines, extra memory and initialization time are needed.
 - In our testing in local laptop, Single Thread verison is 4x faster than multi threads one.

 ### But why do we still use the mutli-threads algorithm?